minhhoangbui/minhhoangbui.github.io/_posts/2019-01-16-retrieval.md

 # I. What is retrieval and what is clustering

 Giving an item, *retrieval* helps you to find a similar item to that by calculating the distances between the given item and every other items in the item space.
-To do this, the most important thing is to find an appropriate metric which helps you to compute the similarity between things.
+To do this, the most important task is to find an appropriate metrics which helps you to compute the similarity between things.

 <p align="center">